nater1983/rhythmbox-tray-icon/README.md

 Rhythmbox tray icon plugin
 ==========================

 A tray icon to control basic Rhythmbox features.
-Requires Rhythmbox 2.9+
+Requires Rhythmbox 2.9+.
+Was working in Ubuntu 12.04, but is no longer maintained due to Ubuntu Panel restrictions.

 You can rate the track, play/pause, go previous, go next, or quit.